-A: The College has an emergency response plan, which has been prepared in conjunction with campus staff, Toms River Police and Fire Departments and the Ocean County Office of Emergency Management.
+A: The College has an emergency response plan, which has been prepared by the Department of Campus Safety and other OCC stakeholders.

 Q: Is Ocean County College prepared for different kinds of emergencies?

 A: The College is prepared for medical emergencies, security emergencies, evacuations, weather-related situations and other emergency responses.